NiyiFalade/pvh/README.md

 # PVH typescript test framework

 PVH typescript test framework is based on the Serenity Screenplay pattern an approach to writing high quality automated acceptance test based on software engineering principles.
-In the screenplay pattern, we call the a user interacting with the system an Actor.
+In the screenplay pattern, we call the user interacting with the system an Actor.
 Actors are at the heart of the screenplay pattern.
 Each Actor has a certain number of Abilities such as to browse the web or query a restful web service

 ![Screenshot from 2021-08-23 14-54-45](https://user-images.githubusercontent.com/28037727/130459640-17f7cbee-9f99-4732-a846-8b53206157c0.png)